The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Pittsburgh, PA

-Tech hub meets neighborhood charm.
-A city that reinvented itself without losing its identity. bridges, pierogi, and all.
-Where CMU engineers live next door to Lawrenceville artists and Strip District vendors.
+A city that reinvented itself without losing its identity.
+CMU engineers next door to Lawrenceville artists, Strip District vendors, and some of the best food you didn't know existed.

 $250K